Estimated reading time: 0 minutes

 Much of life is complicated.
 This is not.
 On 7 October 2023, Hamas terrorists murdered 1,200 Israelis.
 Scaled up for our population, that would be the equivalent of 44,000 dead Americans…in a day.
 In response to the 911 attacks that claimed the lives of 2,977 of our countrymen, we directly and indirectly killed nearly a million people.

-I daresay most of the college kids out protesting can’t intelligently articulate the finer theological differences between Sunni and Shia.
-They would likely struggle to identify the West Bank on a map.
+I’d be willing to bet that most of the college kids out protesting can’t intelligently articulate the finer theological differences between Sunni and Shia.
+They would likely struggle to locate the West Bank on a map.
 Yet they are screaming about the injustice of leveling a place where the rank and file population still actively supports Hamas.

 Perhaps stupid is too strong a word.
 Gullible might be more accurate.
 However, this tragic, lethal, intractable gullibility is indeed a timeless scourge.
 It was certainly most profoundly manifest on the Ole Miss campus back in 1861.